 This paper aims at providing a small-volume expansion framework for the scattering resonances of an open cavity perturbed by small particles.
-The induced shift of the scattering frequencies by the small particles is derived without neglecting the radiation effect.
+The shift of the scattering frequencies induced by the small particles is derived without neglecting the radiation effect.
 The formula holds for arbitrary-shaped particles.
-It shows a strong enhancement in the frequency shift in the case of plasmonic particles.
+It shows a strong enhancement in the frequency shift in the case of subwavelength particles with dipole resonances.
 The formula is used to image small particles located near the boundary of an open resonator which admits whispering-gallery modes.
 Numerical examples of interest for applications are presented.